IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 Our view tier also includes a few services to be used in the components.
 There is a need service and a credential service, both of which are responible for making HTTP requests to the backend (viewmodel tier).
 There is also the access control service, which is responsible for handling user login/logout interactions and informing the components what should or should not be displayed.

-Example flow of user searching for a need and adding it to their basket.
+Example flow of user searching for a need and adding it to their basket:
 ![](search_add_diagram.png)
-Example flow of user logging in.
+Example flow of user logging in:
 ![](login_diagram.png)

 ### ViewModel Tier